OpenDSA/OpenDSA/RST/en/Database/ERDRelationships.rst

 **Binary relationship examples conclusions: (Mapping Rules)**

-1- Binary1:1, PK of any entity ca be inserted as a FK in the other entity.
+1- Binary1:1, PK of any entity can be inserted as a FK in the other entity.

 2- Binary1:M, PK of the entity in the (1) side inserted as a FK in entity table beside (M) side.